AnyFetch/developers.anyfetch.com/index.md

 #### Projectors
 *Projectors* define how to transform raw metadata into something useful for the user.

 For instance, when we search for an image, we don't need *all* the metadata: projection is then used to restrict, transform, and display the data to be sent.
+For more information about projection, [read this guide](/guides/concepts/projection.html).

 ### Frontend
 Frontends get access to a search interface across all documents.